apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**China linked to UK cyber-attacks on voter data, Dowden to say**
+**137 school children kidnapped by gunmen in Nigeria released, undergoing ‘psychosocial counseling,’ official says**

-You can read more about it [here](https://www.bbc.com/news/uk-politics-68652374).
+You can read more about it [here](https://www.cnn.com/2024/03/24/africa/nigeria-gunmen-children-released-intl-hnk/index.html).

 ## Requirements
 - Python 3.8